home-assistant/home-assistant.io/source/_integrations/humidifier.mqtt.markdown

   required: false
   type: template
 unique_id:
   description: An ID that uniquely identifies this humidifier.
 If two humidifiers have the same unique ID, Home Assistant will raise an exception.
+Required when used with device based discovery.
   required: false
   type: string
 {% endconfiguration %}